krydos/riscv-emulator-docker-image-for-arm/README.md

-# RISC-V emulator docker image
+# RISC-V emulator docker image for ARM

+**this is slightly edited copy of DavidBurela's riscv-emulator-docker-image** - https://github.com/DavidBurela/riscv-emulator-docker-image built for ARM.

 A pre-configured QEMU & Debian RISC-V image.
 Allows you to get started working on an emulated RISC-V environment.
 Is a quick way to see what libraries and frameworks work on RISC-V without sourcing hardware.